nokiroki/recsys-evaluation-of-dozens-datasets/README.md

-# Recsys Evaluation Of Dozen Datasets
+# Advancing RecSys Banchmarking Practices
 **Authors:** Anonym

 This repository implements the methodology presented in the article **From Variability to Stability: Advancing RecSys Banchmarking Practices** (*In progress*).